icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 [^1]:
 Hardy, J. K.: An Analysis of the Dissipation of Heat in Conditions of Icing from a Section of the Wing of the C-46 Airplane.
 NACA-TR-831, 1945.
 (Formerly NACA-ARR-4I11a.) [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930091908) [ntrs.nasa.gov](ntrs.nasa.gov)
 [^2]: Jones, Alun R., and Spies, Ray J., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, III - Description of Thermal Ice-Prevention Equipment for Wings, Empennage, and Windshield.
 NACA-ARR-5A03b, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093555)
 [^3]: Anon.: Note on Kinetic Heating with Particular Reference to Conditions of Icing.
 Tech.
 Note No. 674, R.A.E., June 1942.
-(NACA Reprint October 1942) [I have not been able to locate the "NACA Reprint"].
+(NACA Reprint October 1942).
 [^4]: Hardy, J. K.: Kinetic Temperature of Wet Surfaces A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation.
 NACA-ARR-5G13, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093546)
 [^5]: Squire, H. B.: Heat Transfer Calculation for Aerofoils.
 NACA-MRR-3E29 (R. A. E., Aero 1783), 1943.
 [I have not been able to locate "NACA-MRR-3E29"].
 [^6]: Neel, Carr B., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, I— Analysis of the Thermal Design for Wings, Empennage, and Windshield.
 NACA-ARR-5A03, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093076)